Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Secondary active transport

 Answer is D: The sodium ion was transported out of the cell with the use of energy in order to set up the sodium concentration gradient.
 This gradient then allows other molecules to enter the cell along with sodium’s re-entry.
-This is active (because energy used), but secondary as it occurs as a result of the previous active transport event.
+This is active (because energy used), but secondary as it occurs as a result of the previous active transport event. - Mitochondria produce which of the following?

 A. ATP